RealBench: A Repo-Level Code Generation Benchmark Aligned with Real-World Software Development Practices: Experiment Design

 We design five metrics for repository-level and class-level evaluation.
 For repository-level evaluation, we design \textbf{\textit{Requirement@k}} and \textbf{\textit{Architecture@k}} metrics, which are human evaluation scores by comparing requirement descriptions and system designs of generated repositories against the ground-truth labels, ranging from 0 to 4.

-For class-level evaluation, we adapt \textbf{\textit{Pass@$\textbf{k}$}} \cite{chen2021evaluating}, a popular metric in code generation as described in Format \ref{format: metrics}.
-It is the expectation of passing all tests of a task at least once within $k$ attempts, where $n$ is the number of solutions of a task sampled from an LLM and $c$ is the number of correct solutions.
-Similar to Pass@$k$, we design Completion@$k$ and Execution@$k$ inspired by the study \cite{cao2024javabench}. \textbf{\textit{Completion@$\textbf{k}$}} measures the expectation of completed code components (\ie class, function, and method) in a generated repository. \textbf{\textit{Execution@$\textbf{k}$}} is the expectation of code components that can be successfully executed.
+For class-level evaluation, we adapt \textbf{\textit{Test pass rate}} \cite{chen2021evaluating} computed as the number of passed tests divided by the total number of tests for each task.
+Similar to \textbf{\textit{Test pass rate}}, we design Completion rate and Execution pass rate. \textbf{\textit{Completion rate}} measures the expectation of completed code components (\ie class, function, and method) in a generated repository. \textbf{\textit{Execution pass rate}} is the expectation of code components that can be successfully executed.